EGYPT – Northeast & Sinai

 Mountain Chains (12/06/2003).
 The High Mountain Region, home to the Jabaleya Bedouin, is around the town of St. Katherine.
 The town itself lies at about 1600 meters from sea level, and many of the surrounding mountains are above 2000 meters, with Mt.
 Katherine the tallest at 2642 meters.
 The high ranges continue on towards the coast in the west and south, with some of the most impressive mountains, such as Jebel Umm Shaumar and Jebel Serbal, offering magnificent views on the big sandy floodplain at El Tur city and the Gulf of Suez.
 The area, little known for most Westerners, is a unique trekkers’ paradise.

-Because of its elevation the area receives more precipitation than the rest of the Sinai peninsula and is still relatively wet – it is a desert ecosystem, but there are hundreds of Bedouin orchards and several natural water pools.
-The area is mostly granite with characteristic smooth red domes and hidden basins, although about 20% is newer volcanic rock, black-colored and covered with broken, loose gravel.
+Because of its elevation, the area receives more precipitation than the rest of the Sinai peninsula and is still relatively wet – it is a desert ecosystem, but there are hundreds of Bedouin orchards and several natural water pools.
+The area is mostly granite with characteristic smooth red domes and hidden basins, although about 20% is newer volcanic rock, black-coloured and covered with broken, loose gravel.
 The two rock types often combine, with half a mountain belonging to one and the other to the other rock type.
-The whole region stands above the rest of the peninsula, and from its perimeter you can see down to smaller ranges, plains and at points to the sea.
+The whole region stands above the rest of the peninsula, and from its perimeter, you can see down to smaller ranges, plains and at points to the sea.
 The climate is cooler than the rest of Egypt’s, making possible a unique flora and a wide variety of domesticated fruit species.
 In winter there might be snow and the temperatures can drop far below zero at higher elevations, although the days are usually still pleasantly warm.

 Mount Katharina is the highest mountain in Egypt at 2642 meters, with a small Orthodox church on the summit.
 According to tradition, this is the place where monks, after a dream, found the missing body of the martyred St.Katherina.
 Jebel Musa (Mt.
 Sinai) is right below, and the views of it and the whole high mountain area are stunning.
 In most winters there is at least a little snow and the temperature can be chilly even on summer nights.

-Mount Sinai is a mountain that may possibly be the same as the biblical Mount Sinai, the place where, according to the Bible, Moses received the Ten Commandments.
+Mount Sinai is a mountain that may be the same as the biblical Mount Sinai, the place where, according to the Bible, Moses received the Ten Commandments.

 It is a 2,285-metre (7,497 ft), moderately high mountain near the St Catherine monastery.
-It is surrounded on all sides by higher peaks in the mountain range of which it is a part.
+It is surrounded by higher peaks in the mountain range of which it is a part.
 For example, it lies next to Mount Catherine, which, at 2,629 m or 8,625 ft, is the highest peak in Egypt.

 Mount Sinai’s rocks were formed during the late stage of the evolution of the Arabian-Nubian Shield.
 Mount Sinai displays a ring complex that consists of alkaline granites intruded into diverse rock types, including volcanics that are represented by subaerial flows and eruptions and subvolcanic porphyry.
 Generally, the nature of the exposed rocks in Mount Sinai indicates that they were formed at different depths from one another.